0x3F3F/0x3F3F.github.io/_posts/2018-10-14-CastYoutube.md

 like there is an issue in them not getting multiplexed together and I end up with a video with no sound.

-Once I have the link, I call omxplayer with the -b option, there wasn't documentation for that.
+Once I have the  omx compatible link, I call omxplayer with the -b option, there wasn't documentation for that.
 On old-style videos (3:4) the background terminal was visible at the sides while playing, this blacks them out.